Gym Accident Injury Lawsuit in California

 This depends on the type of case that you intend to bring.
 The California Code of Civil Procedure § 335.1 explains that you generally have:

-At Injury Justice Law Firm, we will guide you through the process from filing a claim to collecting compensation.
+At Injury Justice Law Firm, we will guide you through the process of filing a claim and collecting compensation.